2025 Architectural Awards of Excellence

 The Lieutenant-Governor of British Columbia Awards in Architecture (“the LGs”), were established to recognize excellence in completed architectural projects led or designed by individuals registered with the AIBC (registered Architect AIBC).
 Firms, clients, and lead design architects associated with chosen projects are honoured for their exceptional accomplishments.

 All projects submitted under the Design Excellence Awards category will be considered for an LG Award.
-No application required.
+No separate application is required.

 + Design Excellence Awards